 Here at Easington Colliery Primary School we aim to prepare our pupils to become global citizens and to live life in modern Britain.
 We do this by encouraging our children to embrace the fundamental British Values which we actively promote in school.

-This is rooted in an acceptance that modern Britain in diverse, is multi-cultural and multi-faith.
-It is an acknowledgement that no religion or belief is right or wrong and that we should all be valued as human beings and treated with equal respect and consideration.
-This includes respect regardless of gender, religion, ethnicity, disability or sexual orientation.
+We uphold the value of Tolerance of those of different faith and beliefs by enhancing pupils’ understanding of their place in such a diverse society.
+This is rooted in an acceptance that modern Britain is multi-cultural and multi-faith.
+We acknowledge that no religion is right or wrong and that we should all be valued as human beings and treated with equal respect and consideration, in doing so, promoting respect and tolerance for all protected characteristics.